cpfaff/rbefdata_paper/paper/rbefdata.md

 For the shown example it is the best way to go with an attachment to the proposal as uploading the merged dataset would only mean duplication of data in the database of the data management platform.

+!! no!
+Upload!.
+There should be some new data, maybe on plot level, maybe on species level.
+Maybe something such as general N uptake at median species diversity for the species in question, that can then be used by other projects as functional traits.
+Upload data!

 So we upload the script and the four pane figure with its caption to add them to the proposal.
 The figure is prepared as Portable Network Graphics (PNG) using the R internal PNG device.
 It is written to a temporary folder and then uploaded.
 The script in this case is